A dual-mode vertical flow assay for species-specific identification and total bacteria load assessment from a single urine sample

 Abstract

 Rapid urine screening would benefit from simultaneous determination of pathogen identity and clinically relevant bacteria burden, yet most paper-based assays provide only one of these outputs.
-Here, we report on a dual-readout vertical flow assay that combines species-specific HRP-antibody/TMB immunodetection with WST-8-mPMS metabolic quantification on a single paper platform.
+Here, we report a dual-mode vertical flow assay that combines species-specific HRP-antibody/TMB immunodetection with WST-8–mPMS metabolic quantification in spatially separated detection spots within an integrated vertical flow assay device.
 The device employs a vertically layered membrane stack with graded pore sizes to regulate capillary-driven flow and residence time, enabling efficient analyte transport and signal development.
 Quantitative analysis is achieved using smartphone-based RGB imaging converted to grayscale intensity.
-This platform enables simultaneous bacteria identification and quantification within minutes, detecting bacteria loads of ~10^5 CFU/mL in both tryptic soy broth and urine samples.
-This work demonstrates a dual-mode vertical flow assay capable of simultaneously identifying bacteria species and estimating bacteria burden, providing a practical strategy for rapid threshold-oriented urine screening at the point of care.
+This platform enables simultaneous bacteria identification and quantification from a single urine sample, demonstrating threshold-oriented detection around the clinically relevant bacteriuria level of 105 CFU mL−1 in both tryptic soy broth and urine samples.
+This work demonstrates a dual-mode vertical flow assay capable of simultaneously identifying bacteria species and estimating bacteria burden, providing a practical strategy for rapid threshold-oriented urine screening at the point-of-care.

 Please wait while we load your content...